Quickstart

 Notes:

 • The arrangements accounts for the amount of component spacing and trim on board specified in options.
-Minimizing their size for tighter arrangements.
+Minimize their size for tighter arrangements.

 • You can move components within or between boards in the resulting arranged map.
 Rearrange Map